andrei021/100-days-of-code/r1-log.md

 ### Day 17
 • Revised some concepts by reading Oracle's Java Doc;

-• Completed one lesson about inheritance.
+• Completed one lesson about inheritance;

+• Learned how to override methods.